The Dog and Pony Show: Plot

-When Mr. Wick (Craig Ferguson) is asked to look after Mrs. Lauder's (Nan Martin) prize-winning Hungarian Puli, he decides to pass the task on to his employee Drew (Drew Carey).
-Kate O'Brien (Christa Miller) offers to take the dog, Lucky, to Drew's house; but she has to leave suddenly to pick up her boyfriend Oswald (Diedrich Bader).
+When Mr. Wick is asked to look after Mrs. Lauder's prize-winning Hungarian Puli, he decides to pass the task on to his employee Drew.
+Kate O'Brien offers to take the dog, Lucky, to Drew's house; but she has to leave suddenly to pick up her boyfriend Oswald.
 Drew does not see Kate's note and assumes Lucky is a stray.
 He takes it to the vet to get it shaved and neutered.
 When Kate sees the dog, she fears that she, Drew and Mr. Wick will be fired.
 She finds an advertisement for a pure bred Hungarian Puli, but it costs $4,500.
 Since no one has that kind of money, Oswald suggests they sell their bodies for money.
 Inspired by The Full Monty, the guys decide to perform a striptease at The Warsaw Tavern to make the money they need.
-Lewis Kiniski (Ryan Stiles) backs out of the performance at the last minute, but Larry Almada (Ian Gomez) steps in as his replacement.
+Lewis Kiniski backs out of the performance at the last minute, but Larry Almada steps in as his replacement.

 With the bar full, the guys begin their routine, but are soon stopped by the police, who explain that due to zoning regulations, stripping is illegal at The Warsaw.
 Drew and the guys go before the city council, but their request is denied.
 Drew questions how the council can deny something without seeing it and the guys, including Lewis, decide to demonstrate their striptease routine before the council members.
 Their request is then approved.
 After performing the striptease at the bar, Drew counts out the money and finds that they have $4,800.
 Mr. Wick asks what they should do with the extra money and Drew replies that they should give it to the people that earned it.
 He then walks off stage and into the audience and starts handing out the extra cash, apologizing for them having seen his naked buttocks.